 If you grew up in the 70s, you wouldn’t miss the always shown on the holy week movie, Jesus Christ Superstar.
 There was also a local tv production of the same movie, shown I think on Channel 13 or one other channel.
 There was also an afternoon variety show televised from a local tv channel, with a studio along Claveria.
 It was on the topmost floor, with us students excitedly taking our first elevator ride.
 Until gikasab-an mi sa person manning the elevator.
 Lol.

 My favorite photo of my parents.
 Dad was home on vacation from work in Indonesia.
-You can see the man who was really in loved with my Mom, who was always in her happiest when Dad was home.
+You can see the man who was really in loved with my Mom who was always in her happiest when Dad was home.
 Every early morning, we would hear them talk about a lot of things.
+Sort of catching up with each other’s lives.
 Dad was in his prime when he left for Indonesia only to go home and retired in 1990, exhausted, tired and old.

 April of 1975, we moved to Panorama Homes.
 That time, it was considered “layo”.
 Layo means, having to take an AC, which then was plying downtown to Buhangin.
 And when you say downtown, meaning your take-off point was Boy Scout.
 All those, AC and the longer PUJ (Fiera or Sarao) had to queue for all northbound destinations at Boy Scout.
 That time, Boy Scout was already dilapidated.
 My every day was like this going to school, walk for about a kilometer to Buhangin, then take a ride and get off at Trade School Drive in Bajada, then walk again for another 4-500 meters to Trade School, then, of course, all the walking inside the school, and the same thing again going home.
 My only complaint then, then dust that would cloud the road.
 It seems drivers have a penchant for going fast when they see somebody walking along the road, some kid in them likes those dust clouds.